 Later that night, I would find out that it was all caused by an argument between her father and another man that had escalated to a point of violence, but thankfully the gun was never fired and no one was hurt.

 I was 14.

 I remember my middle school installing metal detectors and security guards.

 I remember the inset of my paranoia, of my distrust, and of my slowly sizzling state of existential anxiety.

-Every year it seemed that I was hearing more and more about active shooter in schools.
+Every year it seemed that I was hearing more and more about active shooters in schools.
 About half way through every school year I would think to myself that I hadn’t heard of any in a while and get hopeful that maybe times were changing.
-Then, there would be another one and I would be left feeling hopeless, scared, and with every new shooting, more paranoid.
-I would walk through the halls of my small country town high school and scan for anyone that looked conspicuous, the guy in the trench coat, the kids that raved about hunting.
+Then, there would be another one and I would be left feeling hopeless, scared and with every new shooting, more paranoid.
+I would walk through the halls of my small country-town high school and scan for anyone that looked conspicuous, the guy in the trench coat, the kids that raved about hunting.

 I was 16.